-Other (Expense) Income
+Other (Expense) Income, Net

-Other (expense) income includes interest income, change in fair value of warrants liabilities, and other (expense) income, net.
+Other (expense) income, net includes interest income, change in fair value of warrants liabilities, effects of changes in foreign currency exchange rates, and other (expense) income, net.
 Interest income consists of interest income earned on our cash deposits.
 Other (expense) income, net primarily consists of other non-operating income and expenditures.